Valgus alignment of feet in children. Flat valgus foot deformity - we are looking for a good orthopedist. How to diagnose hallux valgus in a child

 • hereditary predisposition;

-• excess body weight (additional load on the joints);
+• excess body weight (additional stress on joints);

-• flat valgus deformity of the feet is also characteristic of the menopausal period in female body- hormonal imbalance;
+• flat valgus deformation of the feet is also characteristic of the menopause period in female body– hormonal imbalance;

-• pregnancy - the myotic corset simply cannot cope with the additional functional load on it, so part of the mass “presses” on the joints, deforming them;
+• pregnancy - the miotic corset simply cannot cope with the additional functional load on it, so part of the mass “presses” on the joints, deforming them;

 • flat feet of varying degrees;